 Through its assessment of performance, the University of Edgestow identified a number of indications of risks.
 It will address nine of these across the student lifecycle.
 The objectives that it set for two of these indications of risk are:

-Indication of risk: Very low proportion of applications from white, FSM-eligible students (relative to the national benchmark).
+Indication of risk: A very low proportion of successful applications from white, free school meal-eligible students.